dialob/dialob-parent/README.md

 interface SessionOptions {
   // Defines how many milliseconds session should batch actions for before syncing them to server.
   // A value of -1 disables the batching logic and always immediately syncs each action.
 This can
-  // be used if you want to do debouncing yourself, for exapmle. syncWait?: number;
+  // be used if you want to do debouncing yourself, for example. syncWait?: number;
 }
 ```